 Hall said members of the Manchester Police Department and a Vermont State Trooper immediately rendered first aid once Gardner arrived at the police department until the Manchester Rescue Squad arrived on the scene.

 "That is an element that is troublesome to us," said Hall about Ely-Gardner choosing to call his friend to bring him to the police station instead of calling 911.
 "There were at least a couple of phone calls made between Donald and his friend indicating what had happened.
 Then the fact that 911 wasn't summoned and the decision was made to drive him to our facility, I think that raises some suspicions.
-I can't speak to why they didn't, there was really no explanation.
-When these kind of things happen people tend to not think rationally.
-Hopefully Mr. Gardner can explain that when we talk to him."

 The rescue squad transported Gardner to the Southern Vermont Medical Center in Bennington and was then airlifted to Albany Medical Center.